The Noun Phrase

 Prepositional phrases: a dog on the loose, the dog in the front seat, the dog behind the fence

-Adjective clauses: the dog that chases cats, the dog that looks lost, the dog that won the championship
+Adjective clauses: the dog that chases cats, the dog that appears lost, the dog that won the agility championship

 Participle phrases: the dog whining for a treat, the dog clipped at the grooming salon, the dog walked daily